jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-toggleterrainindicator-description"></a>

 ### ✏ Description:
-Toggle Terrain Indicator (used by Diablo and Auriel, etc) for any units
+Toggle the Terrain Indicator (used by Diablo, Auriel, etc.) for any unit.

 <a name="cmd-toggleterrainindicator-parameters"></a>